QuickBooks Online Best Practices

 1. Keep your eye on QBO errors.
 Here are common errors that you may getIt’s easy to see QBO errors in the left navigation pane of serviceminder

 1. Don’t be impatient!
 The serviceminder to QBO sync is NOT in real time.
 It may take several minutes (or longer, depending on the amount of users syncing with QBO).
+It takes an average of 3 hours for updates to reflect in QBO, although some days it may take longer.

 1. Make sure your income accounts are set up properly in QBO, and then link your serviceminder Services to those income accounts.
 This way, you won’t see revenue showing up in odd places in QBO.